cjacker/opensource-toolchain-hpm6750/README.md

-# opensource toolchain for hpm6750 from HPMicro Semiconductor
+# Opensource toolchain for hpm6750 from HPMicro Semiconductor

 HPMicro Semiconductor is a leading manufacturer of high-performance embedded solutions, and Andes Technology, a leading supplier of 32/64-bit RISC-V embedded processors.